utils-lists 4.0.2

 Nothing.

-If the statically allocated list is still in the initial uninitialised state (with both pointers nullptr), initialise the list to the empty state, with both pointers pointing to itself.
+If the statically allocated list is still in the initial uninitialised state (with both pointers nullptr), this method initialises the list to the empty state, with both pointers pointing to itself.

 For non-statically initialised lists, this method is ineffective, since the node is always initialised at construct time.